mathesar-foundation/mathesar-wiki/team/worklogs/mukesh.md

 - Review the PR's opened by Varsha
 - Review external contributors PRs

+## 2023-07-28
+- Work on removing DB superuser permissions
+  - Update documentation to remove the superuser requirement
+- Sync with brent
+- Attend installation planning meeting

 ## 2023-07-27
 - Sync with Dominkyas
 - Reply to some async discussions
 - Sync with Kriti
 - Review some of Rajat's PR
+- Work on removing DB superuser permissions
+  - Update documentation to remove the superuser requirement

 ## 2023-07-26
 - Team Meeting